weifund/weifund/README.md

 ## <a name="ipfs"></a> IPFS Integration

 WeiFund uses IPFS to handle all non-blockchain/consensus campaign and contributor data.
 IPFS is a very new and experimental system.
-This means that sometimes camapign data may not appear properly.
+This means that sometimes campaign data may not appear properly.

 Checkout the <a href="http://ipfs.io" target="_blank">IPFS file system here</a>

+## <a name="ipfs"></a> IPFS Pitfalls/Issues

+If you have successfully created a WeiFund campaign and the IPFS data has not shown up in the WeiFund portal or your own client, it may be because your IPFS hash has not been passed around enough to the various nodes on the IPFS network.

+The best way to fix this, is to view your hash on your own gateway `http://your_local_node_address:8080/ipfs/your_ipfs_hash`, then view it on the main IPFS gateway, either `http://ipfs.io/ipfs/your_ipfs_hash` or `http://gateway.ipfs.io/ipfs/your_ipfs_hash`.
+This way your campaign's IPFS data can be retrieved, stored and spread in the swarm by others.

+Note, all essential campaign information necessary for crowdfunding buisiness logic is not stored with IPFS, so your campaign will be unaffected on the Ethereum/blockchain side of things.

 ## <a name="ipfs"></a> Notable Components

-1. Go-Ethereum (decentralized consensus ecosystem)
+1. <a href="http://ethereum.org">Go-Ethereum</a> (decentralized consensus ecosystem)
-2. IPFS (distributed file-storage platform)
+2. <a href="http://ipfs.io">IPFS</a> (distributed file-storage platform)
-3. MeteorJS (application framework)
+3. <a href="http://meteor.com">MeteorJS</a> (application framework)
-4. Meteor-Build-Client (build tool)
+4. <a href="https://github.com/frozeman/meteor-build-client">Meteor-Build-Client</a> (build tool)
-5. Google's Caja Anti-XSS (anti-xss injection tool)
+5. <a href="https://github.com/google/caja">Google's Caja Anti-XSS</a> (anti-xss injection tool)
-6. Bootstrap (visual framework)
+6. <a href="http://getbootstrap.com/">Bootstrap</a> (visual framework)
-7. Electron (stanalone application wrapper)
+7. <a href="http://electron.atom.io/">Electron</a> (stanalone application wrapper)
-8. Electrify (electron packager for meteor apps)
+8. <a href="https://github.com/arboleya/electrify">Electrify</a> (electron packager for meteor apps)
-9. Persona (identity and reputation system)
+9. <a href="https://medium.com/@ConsenSys/uport-the-wallet-is-the-new-browser-b133a83fe73#.12025ydq4">Persona</a> (identity and reputation system)

 ## <a name="license"></a> License